-The majority of conversation I have with people regarding distance, without question, revolves around the driver.
+The majority of conversations I have with people regarding distance, without question, revolves around the driver.
 Even when I began playing golf in mid 1996, titanium drivers were not yet commonly used.
-The Callaway Great Big Bertha was released the year prior and was being used by nearly 50% of all players on the PGA Tour beginning that season but retailed for US$500+.
+The Callaway Great Big Bertha was released the year prior and was being used by nearly 50% of all players on the PGA Tour beginning that season, retailing for US$500+.
 Top of the range steel drivers retailed around the $300 range making them far more appealing to the average consumer.
 A short ten years prior in the mid 1980’s, steel headed drivers were only starting to gain popularity.
-Wooden persimmon drivers maintained favor on the PGA Tour all the way up to the introduction of titanium where it became difficult to argue against the distance benefits titanium offered.
+Wooden persimmon drivers maintained favor on the PGA Tour all the way up to the introduction of titanium.
+Then it became difficult to argue against the distance benefits titanium offered.

 The next major change in driver development happened between 2010 and 2020 with the introduction of ‘carbon composite’ driver heads.
-The introduction of this new technology did little at the top end of the driving statistics category but has had a drastic effect on the sheer number of players hitting the ball a significantly long way.
+The introduction of this new technology did little at the top end of the driving statistics category.
+However, it has had a drastic effect on the sheer number of players hitting the ball a significantly long way.
 Taylormade has been at the forefront of driver head innovation utilizing ‘carbon composites’.
-After refining their technology for more than a decade they finally released their first design integrating the material with the 2015 launch of the M1 line of drivers.
+After refining their technology for more than a decade they finally released their first design integrating the material.
+This was the 2015 launch of the M1 line of drivers.
 Since then, ‘carbon composites’ have become favorable over titanium for its strength, stiffness, acoustics and importantly low density.

 Shaft specifications aside, driver shaft length has changed significantly.
 In the early 1980’s the average length for a driver shaft was 43 inches, the equivalent of today’s 3 wood.
-Over the course of each succeeding decade the average length of the driver shaft has increased by roughly a ½ inch to the current standard of 45.5 inches.
+Over the course of each succeeding decade the average length of the driver shaft has increased by roughly a ½ inch.
+The current standard is 45.5 inches.
 It is estimated the golf ball will travel an additional 5+ yards for every ½ inch of length added.
-That is 25 yards of added distance on the PGA Tour from 1980 to 2020, just by increasing the standard length of the driver shaft!
+That is 25 yards of added distance on the PGA Tour from 1980 to 2020.
+All of this accomplished just by increasing the standard length of the driver shaft!